JoaoSouMoreira/weather-forecast/README.md

 # Weather Forecast

-This project is my submission to the technical test for BuiltIt.
+This project is my submission to the technical test for BuildIt.

 It is a weather forecast app that allows users to search for a city in the US and get the 5 day weather forecast.